Formal doctrine

 A full reading path for the doctrine, structure, applications, and implementation logic behind the system.

-Built for complex operational environments, institutional review, and leadership judgment.
+Built for complex operational environments, leadership judgment, and operational clarity.

 Core artifact